Dia scores first La Liga goal as Villarreal hold Akapo’s Cadiz

 The Senegal international had played in six league games for the Yellow Submarine without success in front of goal.

-In his seventh league appearance against Alvaro Cervera’s side, he got his acts right to end his wait for his maiden strike in the Spanish topflight.
+In his seventh league appearance, against Alvaro Cervera’s side, he ended his wait for his maiden strike in the Spanish top-flight.

 Editors' Picks